Lazer-Bauer/project-node/README.md

 Error Handling
 The API returns appropriate error messages and status codes for different scenarios, such as invalid requests or unauthorized access.

+### I did the bonus of blocking a user who fails the password more than 3 times

 ## Technologies Used

 Node.js